Fear of Friday 13th Therapy & Counselling

-The Fear of Friday 13th is Technically Known as Friggatriskaidekaphobia (we struggle pronouncing it too!) and is relatively common, particularly given the number of people who believe in the concepts of ‘luck’, ‘fate’ and ‘chance’.
+The Fear of Friday 13th is also known as Friggatriskaidekaphobia (we struggle pronouncing it too!) and is relatively common, particularly given the number of people who believe in the concepts of ‘luck’, ‘fate’ and ‘chance’.

 In general, fear of Friday 13th is a western cultural superstition with other cultures having different numbers or dates having negative connotations.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Friday 13th.